Railsmania/scripts/foundation/using_gems/merrow_en.md

-Hi,

-In this lesson we are going to talk about about a gem called Merrow.
+In this lesson we're going to showcase how to use a nifty utility gem called Merrow.
 Ruby is a general programming language with many uses outside Rails.
 Merrow and many other gems provide us utilities for our system.

-First let's install the Merrow gem, as we want to install it in our system and it is not project specific, let's use the command 'gem install':
+First let's install the Merrow gem.
+Since this particular gem is not installed for any specific project, let's use the command 'gem install' instead of adding it to a gemfile and installing it with bundler.

 ```
 gem install merrow
 ```

-This takes a while.
-Merrow is an utility which scan a list of repositories and returns a list of pull requests which are open on those repositories.
+Merrow is a utility which scans a list of Github repositories and returns a list of pull requests which are open on those repositories.
 This will save you a lot of time when you are developing several projects and do not want to manually check every one of them.

-Once Merrow is installed, let's execute it by simply writing:
+Now that Merrow is installed, let's see how it works by executing:
 ```
 merrow
 ```